apigee-labs/rapier/README.md

 Field Name | Type | Description
 ---|:---:|---
-selector_location | `string` | Either the string "path-segment" or "path parameter".
+selector_location | `string` | Either the string "path-segment" or "path-parameter".
 The default is "path-parameter".
-This controls whether the selector for a multi-valued relationship appears in a separate path segment of the URL, or in the same path segment as the relationship name.
+This controls whether the selector for a multi-valued relationship appears in a separate path segment of the URL, or as a path parameter in the same path segment as the relationship name.

 #### <a name="entities"></a>Entities